choidavid4/choidavid4/README.md

 Hi!
 I am David from Buenos Aires.
-Aspiring self-taught software developer.
+Software developer and content creator.

-I like programming, reading productivity-finance books and playing videogames.
+I like programming, reading productivity-finance books and playing videogames!

-You will find most of my projects that I make in my free time here!
+You will find most of my projects I make in my free time here!

-I’m currently learning Full stack development in Freecodecamp and working on my personal webpage.

 If you wanna know more about me, check my Youtube channel (it's in spanish) https://youtube.com/c/kichana